aberut/BrownianSimulation1D/README.md

 help(Brownian_simu)
 ```

-# Example of use
+# Tutorial

-A step-by-step exmaple is provided as a [Jupyter Notebook](./Examples.ipynb).
+A step-by-step example is provided as a [Jupyter Notebook](./Examples.ipynb).

-This examples shows how:
+This example shows how to:

 1. Compute the trajectories of free particles